<<Previous | Story Intro | Return to Stories | Next >>

 He stepped inside, put the box on the large coffee table beside an impressive chess set.
 Wrote out a hasty note explaining about the door, and that he would double check to make certain it was locked when he left.
 Tucking the note beneath the box, he wiggled the door handle to make sure the latch had caught.
 It had.
 He tugged the door firmly closed behind him.

-Whistling softly, his mind given over to thoughts of fatherhood, and the hope that this clinic would have the answer than he and Sherrie were hoping for, he crawled into the sedan and went on his way.
+Whistling softly, his mind given over to thoughts of fatherhood, and the hope that this clinic would have the answer that he and Sherrie were hoping for, he crawled into the sedan and went on his way.

 It wouldn’t be long before he realized his presence at the house had been noted...and misconstrued...